Jumps in speeds of hereditary properties in finite relational languages: A dividing line: mutual algebraicity

 In the definition above, there is no bound on the quantifier complexity of either $\phi$ or of the formulas in $\Delta$.
-However, detecting whether or not a structure is mutually algebraic can be seen by looking at quantifier free formulas.
-Additionally, as we are working in a finite language $\calL$ without function symbols, we have the following characterization.
+However, detecting whether or not a structure is mutually algebraic can be seen by looking at quantifier-free formulas.
+In fact, as we are working in a finite language $\calL$ without function symbols, we have the following characterization.